10 Best Stops on the Reykjavik to Vik to Jokulsarlon Drive

 Skogafoss Waterfall

-Along with Seljalandsfoss, Skogafoss is one of the most popular South Iceland attractions on the drive from Reykjavik to Vik, however, once again its popularity is no excuse not to visit!
+Along with Seljalandsfoss, Skogafoss is one of the most popular stops on the drive from Reykjavik to Vik.

 It’s one of Iceland’s widest waterfalls and on sunny days you can often see a rainbow going across the waterfall lending itself to some fantastic photo opportunities!

 Make sure to also take the time to climb up the top of the waterfall where there are lookout points to get a bird’s eye view of the waterfall.
-There are also a number of hiking trails that you can take from the top if you fancy going for a bit of a stroll!
+There are also several hiking trails that you can take from the top if you fancy going for a bit of a stroll!

 Sólheimasandur Plane Wreck

-About 10km from Skogafoss, intrepid travellers who are up for a bit of a hike can go and explore an abandoned plane wreck on their drive from Reykjavik to Vik.
+About 10km from Skogafoss, intrepid travellers who are up for a bit of a hike can go and explore an abandoned plane wreck.

 There is no paved path and as the area is quite open it can be difficult to get here on a windy day due to sandstorms.
-We ended up skipping the plane wreck for that very reason however it looks like an incredibly cool site to visit in South Iceland!
+If you want to get active but aren’t keen to head to the plane, you can also take a guided glacier walk on the Sólheimajökull glacier – which is just inland from the plane wreck.

 Dyrholaey Arch

 Located next to the town of Vik, it’s quite a steep drive up to the top of the cliffs however once there you’ll be able to enjoy fantastic views of both the arch and the surrounding area.
-There are some great short walks you can take along the coastline and this is also a great place to try and spot puffins when they visit Iceland!
+There are some great short walks you can take along the coastline and this is also a great place to try and spot puffins during the season!

 Reynisfjara Black Sand Beach

-The final stop on this Reykjavik to Vik drive is one of Iceland’s most famous Black Sand beaches – Reynisfjara.
+The final stop before you reach Vik is one of Iceland’s most famous Black Sand beaches – Reynisfjara.

 Where to Stay on the Reykjavik to Vik Drive

 There aren’t many accommodation options in South Iceland so it’s crucial to book ahead if you want to secure a good room.
-We recommend staying in Hella to see the first few stops on the Reykjavik to Vik drive, before finding a place to stay in or near Vik.
+We recommend staying in Hella to see the first few stops before finding a place to stay in or near Vik.
 These are some of our recommended places to stay:

-Hótel Kría – A new hotel that opened in 2018, it is located in the centre of Vik and offers guests modern rooms with amazing mountain views.
+Hótel Kría – Located in the centre of Vik, this hotel offers guests modern rooms with amazing mountain views.
 A delicious breakfast is included in the daily rate.
-Click here to check their availability

-Private Rental – If you are planning far in advance, then there are also a few private rental options on the Reykjavik to Vik drive such as this cosy cabin in Hella however they tend to book out quickly.
-Click here to browse the best private rentals available
+Private Rental – If you are planning far in advance, then there are also a few private rental options on the drive such as this cosy cabin in Hella however they tend to book out quickly.

 Not quite what you’re looking for?
 Click here to browse other hotels along Iceland’s South Coast!